lamdera/program-test/README.md

+This is fork to used to conform to the elm-review template, to the same rules I apply in the fir-sandbox repo (which is private as of writing)

 ⚠️ This is pre-release WIP software.
 If you'd like to help test the bleeding edge, ask on [Discord](https://dashboard.lamdera.app/docs/discuss).

 # program-test